 The recent study [22] has surveyed the state-of-the-art edge bundling techniques and their applications in a very detailed manner.
 We revisit some of these methods by briefly summarizing the categories of the diverse bundling techniques.
-We consider our method as an image-based method, and hence we will discuss the image-based methods in more details.
+We consider our method as an image-based method, and hence we will discuss the image-based methods in more detail.
 We will also cover some studies of quality evaluation in edge bundling and some studies on moving least squares approximation.

 Holten [11] pioneered the edge bundling techniques in graph drawings using a hierarchical structure.
-Geometric-based methods [4,17,18,25] used a control mesh to guide bundling process.
+Geometric-based methods [4, 17, 18, 25] used a control mesh to guide bundling process.
 Energy-based minimization methods have been also used in many studies.
-Examples include ink-minimization methods [8,9]and force-directed methods [12,31,37,42,43].
+Examples include ink-minimization methods [8, 9] and force-directed methods [12, 31, 38, 44, 45].
 Most of these methods used compatibility criteria to measure the similarity of different edges based on spatial information (i.e., length, position, angle, and visibility), and then moved the similar edges with ink-minimization or force-directed strategies.

-Image-based techniques used a density assessment to guide bundling process [3,6,13,23,33,44].
+Image-based techniques used density assessments to guide bundling process [3, 6, 13, 23, 34, 46].
 These methods are generally based on Kernel Density Estimation.
 Kernel density estimation edge bundling (KDEEB) [13] first transformed an input graph into a density map using kernel density estimation, and then moved the sample points of edges towards the local density maxima to form bundles.
-Peysakhovich et al. [33] extended KDEEB using edge attributes to distinguish bundles.
-CUDA Universal Bundling (CUBu) [44] used GPU acceleration to enable interactively bundling a graph with a million edges.
+Peysakhovich et al. [34] extended KDEEB using edge attributes to distinguish bundles.
+CUDA Universal Bundling (CUBu) [46] used GPU acceleration to enable interactively bundling a graph with a million edges.
 Fast Fourier Transform Edge Bundling (FFTEB) [23] improved the scalability of density estimation by transforming the density space to the frequency space.

 There are other edge bundling studies.
 Bach et al. [2] investigated the connectivity of edge bundling methods on Confluent Drawings.
 Nguyen et al. [30] proposed an edge bundling method for streaming graphs, which extended the idea of TGI-EB [31].
-Wu et al. [41] used textures to accelerate bundling for web-based applications.
+Wu et al. [43] used textures to accelerate bundling for web-based applications.
 Kwon et al. [16] showed their layout, rendering, and interaction methods for edge bundling in an immersive environment.

-Several studies introduced general metrics to quantify the readability [5,35,36,38] and the faithfulness [29] of graph drawings.
+Serval studies introduced general metrics to quantify the readability [5, 36, 37, 39] and the faithfulness [29] of graph drawings.
 Some existing studies in edge bundling have defined quality assessments to evaluate the resulting bundles.
-Nguyen et al. [29] conducted a study on the faithfulness for force-directed edge bundling methods.
-Telea et al. [39] surveyed different hierarchical edge bundling techniques and conducted a user study for the comparison between bundled and unbundled methods.
-Pupyrev et al. [34] and Kobourov et al. [15] worked towards measuring edge crossings.
-KDEEB [13] and CUBu [44] proposed post-relaxation if the distortion of edge bundles is too large, such that the mental map is preserved.
-For sequence graph edge bundling, Hurter et al. [14] used interpolation to preserve the mental map between sequence graphs.
-McGee and Dingliana [26] conducted an empirical study on the impact of edge bundling.
+Nguyen et al. [32] conducted a study on the faithfulness for force-directed edge bundling methods.
+Telea et al. [40] posed a comparison between different hierarchical edge bundling methods.
+Telea et al. [41] surveyed the hierarchical edge bundling techniques and posed a comparison of the quality of bundled and unbundled graphs.
+Pupyrev et al. [35] and Kobourov et al. [15] worked towards measuring edge crossings.
+KDEEB [13] and CUBu [46] proposed post-relaxation if the distortion of edge bundles is too large, such that the mental map is preserved.
+For dynamic and sequence graph edge bundling, Hurter et al. [14] used interpolation to preserve the mental map between sequence graphs.
+McGee et al. [26] conducted an empirical study on the impact of edge bundling.

-Moving least squares (MLS) has been widely used to approximate smooth curves and surface from unorganized point clouds [1,21,27].
+Moving least squares (MLS) has been widely used to approximate smooth curves and surface from unorganized point clouds [1, 21, 27].
 Lee [20] constructed a curve-like shape from unorganized point clouds using an Euclidean minimum spanning tree.
-Least square projection (LSP) has been used in graph drawings [32], where multidimensional data points are projected into lower dimensions, while the similar relationship in neighboring points is preserved.
+Least square projection (LSP) has been used in graph drawings [33], where multidimensional data points are projected into lower dimensions, while the similar relationship in neighboring points is preserved.